TMHBBV/unbxdocs./docs/Search/search-preview/ai-meta-data/attribute-enrichment.md

 > 👍 Good to know:
 >
-> **Google Taxonomy** is a structured classification system used by Google to categorize products in various categories for search and shopping purposes.
+> * **Google Taxonomy** is a structured classification system used by Google to categorize products in various categories for search and shopping purposes.
 It is a standardized list of product categories that help organize products and ensure they appear in relevant search results across Google services, such as Google Search, Google Shopping, and Google Ads.
+> * Metrics such as Dimensions, Completeness, and Missing Attributes, are calculated only for products in relevant categories.

 ## Add New Enrichment

-1. On the Attribute Enrichment Dashboard, scroll on the Attribute listing page to click on **Enrich**.
+1. On the Attribute Enrichment Dashboard, scroll on the Attribute listing page to click on **Enrich Attributes**.
 2. Select the [Strategies](https://unbxdocs.readme.io/docs/attribute-enrichment#/product-enrichment-strategies) that suit your requirement and click on **Next**.
-3. Map your attributes and click **Preview** or **Run on entire catalog**.
+3. Configure your enrichment strategy and click **Preview** or **Run on entire catalog**.

 Leverage Attribute Enrichment to boost your e-commerce platform’s search experience and overall conversion metrics.